FAST & RELIABLE SHIPPING TO AU & NZ! 🚚 DESPATCHED WITHIN 24HRS!

 For example, bananas are rich in magnesium and potassium, which help relax muscles and nerves, promoting better sleep.
 Almonds are another great option, providing magnesium and healthy fats that can help you wind down.
 Oats are high in melatonin and can be a comforting, warm meal to help ease you into sleep.

 Incorporate these foods into your meals during and after your flight to help your body recover faster.
-A simple meal of oatmeal with bananas and a handful of almonds can be just what you need to reset your body clock and combat jetlag.
+For a full meal plan approach, see our dietary changes to beat jetlag guide.

 Press Away Jetlag: How Acupressure and Acupuncture Can Help